Login failure or 401 Unauthorized status code? Have you ever noticed this before?

 Step 8- Check the www Authenticate header, under the response header.

-It will show you specific detail about the error and now you can take the necessary steps to fix it.
+It will show you specific details about the error and now you can take the necessary steps to fix it.

 Analyze .htaccess file